 You can make these pizzas in advance, however, for the freshest pizzas, I recommend baking the pitas in advance and then spreading with the hummus and topping with the veggies just before serving.

-Recipe variations
+Recipe Variations

 - Use a larger pita: If you prefer, you can also make this same recipe on larger regular sized pitas instead of mini ones.
 You may need to increase the amount of hummus, veggies and cheese if you use larger pitas.

 Did you make this recipe?
-Scroll down to leave a rating and review!
+Scroll down to leave a star rating and review!

-Mini Greek Pita Pizzas
+Mini Greek Pita Pizza Appetizers

 Ingredients